Yolcar/laravel-authentication-acl/README.md

 [![Build Status](https://travis-ci.org/intrip/laravel-authentication-acl.png)](https://travis-ci.org/intrip/laravel-authentication-acl)

-## Laravel5 Version, be aware this version is still under development and still not working
+## Laravel5 Version, be aware this version is still under development and not working yet

 Laravel Authentication ACL is a Laravel 4 package, based on <a href="https://github.com/cartalyst/sentry" target="_blank">sentry2</a>. <br/>
 This package is made with the purpose of helping other developers to set-up